LaunchCodeEducation/web-fundamentals/studios/flicklist/5/README.md

 ### Your Tasks

-* Modify the "crossoff" form in `edit.html` so that instead of a dropdown, a button on each list item is displayed.
+* Modify "My Watchlist" so that you eliminate the need for the "crossoff" form in `edit.html`.
+Now, next to every list item/movie listed in "My Watchlist" you should display a button that says "I Watched it!".
 Clicking the button will result in a confirmation message that the movie has been watched.
-So you'll need to remove the existing `<select>` element and replace it with an unordered list.
-Then, within each list item, add a form:
+So you'll need to add a form within the `<li>` tags of "My Watchlist":
   ```html
   <form action="/crossoff" method="post">
     {{ movie }}